Safe & Sound Protocol (SSP)

 What to Expect During A Treatment

-The intervention involves listening to specific series of songs for an hour a day for five consecutive days, through a headset.
-Sessions are done in a calm, quiet & comfortable therapy environment, with a practitioner present for the duration of the session.
-It is important to do five days in a row in order to get the most out of the intervention.
-Breaks can be taken if needed, usually at the half hour mark.
+The intervention itself involves listening to specific series of songs for a half hour a day over 2 weeks, (or one hour over five days) through a non noise cancelling, over the ear headset.
+Sessions are done in a calm, quiet & comfortable environment, with a practitioner present for the duration of the session.
+Extra time is given for each session, so that there is time to check in at the beginning & end, and to take a break in the middle if needed.

 The participant needs to actively listen and attend to the music for the time it is playing.
 Mindless activities such as drawing or colouring can be done during the intervention, as long as they don’t take attention away from focusing on the music.
-At the beginning of each session, a test song is played to set the volume for the music.
+At the beginning of each half hour segment, a test song is played to set the volume for the music.

 During the intervention, the volume of certain songs may be quieter due to the frequencies being filtered.
 It is important not to adjust the volume but rather to listen to the best of one’s ability.
 There is a big variety in the songs played, and some will be repeated throughout the protocol.
 They may sound different due to the frequencies being filtered.

-Tracking one’s body sensations as well as mental and emotional state throughout the treatment process can be useful to see the progression during the five days.
+Tracking one’s body sensations as well as mental and emotional state, energy levels, and quality of sleep throughout the treatment process can be useful to see the progression during the intervention.
 At the end of the treatment, the nervous system will be recalibrate back to its original baseline for functioning.
-The protocol does not need to be repeated more than once.
+Unless there is a significant stressor, the intervention generally does not have to be repeated more than once.

 What is the Cost of Treatment?